 HOW TO FIND A LOST PET

-Thousands of strays are picked up or brought into the Pima Animal Care Center (PACC) every year.
+Thousands of strays are picked up or brought into the Pima Animal Care Center (PACC) or other shelters every year.
 Lives could be saved, both in the shelters and on the street, if more were returned to their owners or were held by someone until the owner is found.

 Pet owners and people who have found pets may not know to look at PACC and other shelters or how to go about finding their pet.
 We hope you will spread the message about being thorough when working to reunite pets and their owners.